• About Flourish Clinic

 Found in water-damaged buildings, actinobacteria are a group of gram-positive, filamentous bacteria that release inflammatory exotoxins.
 These bacteria are small enough to become airborne and are often overlooked in standard mold testing.

 Endotoxins are released by the breakdown of gram-negative bacteria.
-They’re especially common in buildings with HVAC systems, standing water, or bacterial contamination.
-Endotoxins can remain in the air and on dust particles long after the initial water damage has been addressed.
+They’re especially common in buildings with sewer lines, sump pumps, or bacterial contamination.
+Endotoxins can remain in the air and on dust particles long after the initial damage has been addressed.

 These molecules bind to Toll-like receptor 4 (TLR4) on immune cells, triggering systemic inflammation.
 This is why endotoxins are considered among the most potent activators of the innate immune system.